-Southpac Trust Limited
+Southpac Trust Group

 Southpac Trust is the oldest licensed trustee company in the Cook Islands, established in 1982, two years before the International Trusts Act 1984 was enacted.
 The firm worked directly with leading attorneys during the 1980s to develop the asset protection legislation that defines the Cook Islands as a trust jurisdiction.
 Southpac holds a trustee license issued by the Cook Islands Financial Supervisory Commission under the Trustee Companies Act 2014, with its principal office in Rarotonga.

 That legislative history is not incidental.
 Southpac’s involvement in drafting the statutes means the firm’s institutional understanding of Cook Islands trust law extends to the policy objectives and structural choices underlying the legislation, not just the enacted text.
-For clients whose trusts may be tested in contested proceedings, a trustee with that depth of understanding occupies a different position than one interpreting the law from the outside.
+For anyone whose trust may be tested in contested proceedings, a trustee with that depth of understanding occupies a different position than one interpreting the law from the outside.

 Scale and Jurisdictional Reach

 Southpac operates across three jurisdictions through separate legal entities: Southpac Trust Limited (Cook Islands), Southpac Trust Nevis Limited (established 2000), and Southpac Trust NZ Limited (New Zealand).
 Southpac Group Limited, based in New Zealand, provides liaison services across these entities.
-The entities are legally separate — no officer or employee of the group company acts as an officer of the trustee companies or has signatory authority over them.
+The entities are legally separate, and no officer or employee of the group company acts as an officer of the trustee companies or has signatory authority over them.

 The firm administers trustee services for over 750 existing trusts and employs 26 people across its offices.
-In the Cook Islands trustee market, this represents the largest client base and organizational footprint among locally headquartered firms.
+In the Cook Islands trustee market, this represents the largest base and organizational footprint among locally headquartered firms.
 Southpac Trust Nevis has registered over 1,000 LLCs.

 Services